gsferreira/gsferreira.github.com/src/archive/2019/09/you-should-start-working-remotely-once-a-week/index.md

 layout: post
 tags: post
 date: 2019-09-05
 title: You should start working remotely once a week
+description: If you are in an environment with resistance to Remote Working, the best way is to propose a small experiment.
 category: Remote Work, Improvement, Team
 ---